ldenti/backwardMEM/README.md

 # backwardMEM

-Porting of *backwardMEM* by Ohlebusch *et al.* to sdsl-lite (the original source can be found [here](https://www.uni-ulm.de/in/theo/research/seqana/)).
+Porting of *backwardMEM* by Ohlebusch *et al.* [1] to sdsl-lite [2].
+The original source can be found [here](https://www.uni-ulm.de/in/theo/research/seqana/).

-*backwardMEM* is a tool for computing Maximal Exact Matches between two strings.
+*backwardMEM* is an algorithm based on enhanced compressed suffix arrays for computing Maximal Exact Matches between two strings.

 Tested with gcc version 5.4.0 and 5.4.1